makersacademy/till_tech_test/README.md

 * `change` is the customer payment minus the total bill (inc tax and discounts)
 * `receipt` is a hash bundling all the above data

 Discounts are of two types: item discounts (eg '10% off muffins') and a bill discount (eg '5% off bills of over $50').
 They are applied independently (ie we calculate all the relevant discounts then apply them simultaneously rather than first applying the item discounts, then the bill discount).

-Thus you still get the 5% off a bill of over $50 even if your muffins discount takes the bill down to below $50, and the 5% is calculated on the bill before the muffin discount.
-This is the most 'customer friendly' way of calculating the bill.
+Thus you still get the 5% off a bill of over $50 even if your discount on muffins takes the bill down to below $50, and the 5% is calculated on the bill before the muffin discount.
+This is the most 'customer friendly' way of calculating the bill, and the least confusing.

+All discounts and taxes are calculated and stored to the nearest cent.
+Price data is stored as integers (ie 123¢ rather than $1.23).
+Percentage data is stored as a floating point number (ie 0.05 rather than 5%).